Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Consider a widget manufacturer that purchases a $200,000 packaging machine with an estimated salvage value of $25,000 and a useful life of five years.
 Under the DDB depreciation method, the equipment loses $80,000 in value during its first year of use, $48,000 in the second and so on until it reaches its salvage price of $25,000 in year five.

-Because the equipment has a useful life of only five years it is expected to quickly lose value in the first few years of use – making DDB depreciation the most appropriate method of depreciation for this type of asset.
+Because the equipment has a useful life of only five years, it is expected to lose value quickly in the first few years of use.
+For this reason, DDB is the most appropriate depreciation method for this type of asset.

 Here’s a closer look at the depreciation each year: